Children

 Understanding Adoption Awareness Month

-Adoption Awareness Month, also known as National Adoption Month, has been celebrated since 1976.
-Its primary aim is to raise awareness about the urgent need for adoptive families for children waiting in the foster care system, but it also serves to honor all forms of adoption and the incredible journeys it entails.
-Many of the children placed through the agency were at risk for Department of Social Services intervention as they grew older were they not placed for adoption.
+National Adoption Awareness Month has been celebrated since 1976.
+Its primary aim is to raise awareness about the urgent need for adoptive families for children waiting in the foster care system, but it also serves to honor all forms of adoption.

 The Heart of Adoption: Building Families

 Adoption is an extraordinary journey of love, hope, and resilience.
 For birth parents, it may involve making a deeply emotional and selfless decision to provide a secure and loving home for their child.
-For adoptive families, it’s the fulfillment of a dream to nurture and raise a child, making the child an integral part of their family.
+For adoptive families, it’s about growing your family through adoption.

 Supporting Birth Parents and Adoptive Families